-As Change Agents, students will attend [public health situation permitting] the 2022 Creating Change conference, to be held in New Orleans, Louisiana, the pre-eminent political, leadership and skills-building conference for the LGBTQ+ social justice movement, with the LGBTQ+ Center, then return to serve the campus and local community through enacting change rooted in skills and knowledge gained at the conference.
+As Change Agents, students will attend the 2024 Creating Change conference, to be held in New Orleans, Louisiana, the pre-eminent political, leadership and skills-building conference for the LGBTQ+ social justice movement, with the LGBTQ+ Center, then return to serve the campus and local community through enacting change rooted in skills and knowledge gained at the conference.
 Change Agents will represent a diversity of identities, experiences, and campus engagement areas and interests.

 Students who are selected as Change Agents will attend the Creating Change conference with all expenses (travel, hotel, meals, registration) covered by the LGBTQ+ Center.
 Following conference attendance, Change Agents will utilize knowledge and skills gained to support, facilitate, and create programs and initiatives to enhance inclusion of LGBTQ+ identities and individuals within the campus and local communities.
 Change Agents will have the opportunity to develop their own initiatives or programs with support from the LGBTQ+ Center, or they may choose to support or enhance an existing program or opportunity.
 Due to the expectation of ongoing engagement with the LGBTQ+ Center and LGBTQ+ community, the Change Agent role includes a required one semester commitment, and a preferred year-long commitment.
 This will involve ongoing meetings throughout the semester.